About This Product

 - Share content to Google Classroom

-- Google Sign-In allows users to easily access content with their Google credentials
+- Google Sign-In, allowing users to easily access content with their Google credentials

 - Read Aloud tool